Skip to main content

 The Only Honest Flutter vs React Native Comparison You Need

-Most "Flutter vs React Native" articles are written by teams that only use one framework.
-We use both — Flutter for 60% of our mobile projects and React Native for 40%.
-This comparison comes from shipping 50+ production apps across both frameworks, backed by our Flutter development practice and React Native technology expertise.
+Most "Flutter vs React Native" articles get written by teams that only ship one of them.
+We run both.
+Roughly 60% of our mobile work is Flutter and the other 40% is React Native.
+So this isn't theory.
+It comes out of shipping 50+ production apps across the two, on the back of our Flutter development practice and our React Native technology work.

 Which Framework Performs Better?

 Flutter wins on raw rendering performance.
-Flutter's Impeller engine renders directly to the GPU via Skia, bypassing the platform's native UI layer entirely.
-This means consistent 60fps even on complex animations and transitions.
+Its Impeller engine paints straight to the GPU through Skia and skips the platform's native UI layer altogether.
+The payoff is steady 60fps, even when the animations and transitions get heavy.

 React Native has closed the gap.
-The New Architecture (Fabric renderer + TurboModules) eliminates the old JavaScript bridge bottleneck.
-For most business apps, you won't notice a performance difference.
-Our React Native team has shipped apps using both the old and new architectures across 20+ projects.
+The New Architecture (Fabric renderer plus TurboModules) kills off the old JavaScript bridge bottleneck.
+For most business apps you simply won't feel a difference.
+Our React Native team has shipped on both the old and new architectures across 20+ projects, so we've watched this play out firsthand.

-Where it matters: If your app has heavy animations, custom paint operations, or complex scrolling (think Instagram-style feeds with video), Flutter has a measurable edge.
-For standard CRUD apps with lists, forms, and navigation, performance is identical.
+Where it actually matters: apps with heavy animations, custom paint work, or gnarly scrolling (picture an Instagram-style feed full of video) give Flutter a real, measurable edge.
+Building a plain CRUD app with lists, forms, and navigation?
+Performance is a wash.

 Which Is Easier to Build With?

-React Native advantage: If your team knows JavaScript/TypeScript, they're productive on day one.
-The ecosystem is massive — npm packages for everything.
-Hot reload works well.
-Debugging tools are mature.
+React Native advantage: if your team already lives in JavaScript or TypeScript, they're productive on day one.
+The ecosystem is enormous and there's an npm package for basically anything.
+Hot reload behaves.
+The debugging tools are mature and dependable.

-Flutter advantage: Dart is a better language for mobile development than JavaScript (strong typing, null safety, async/await built-in).
-Flutter's widget system is more consistent than React Native's component model.
-Hot reload is faster and more reliable.
+Flutter advantage: for mobile, Dart is the better language.
+You get strong typing, null safety, and async/await baked right in.
+The widget system holds together more cleanly than React Native's component model, and hot reload is both faster and more reliable.

 When to Choose Flutter